Start Your LLC Online With Nolo Today

 By , Attorney

 These are the steps to form a single-member limited liability company (SMLLC) in Texas.
-Remember: For most formation purposes, a Texas SMLLC is considered the same as a multi-member limited liability company (LLC).
+For most formation purposes, a Texas SMLLC is considered the same as a multi-member limited liability company (LLC).
+So you'll need to follow Texas's business laws that are specific to LLCs.

 1. Name Your SMLLC

-Check to make sure the name you want is available by doing business name searches as available via the SOS website and via the Comptroller of Public Accounts website.
-For a fee of $40 you can reserve a name for 120 days by filing Form 501 (Application for Reservation or Renewal of Reservation of an Entity Name).
+Check to make sure the name you want is available by doing a business name search on the Comptroller of Public Accounts website.
+You can reserve a name for 120 days.
+You can file for a name reservation either online through SOSDirect or by filing Form 501 (Application for Reservation or Renewal of Reservation of an Entity Name).
 You can also use the same form to renew your name reservation.
+As of 2023, the fee to reserve a name is $40.

 2. File a Certificate of Formation

-You create a Texas SMLLC by filing a Certificate of Formation with the Secretary of State.
+You create a Texas SMLLC by filing a Certificate of Formation with the SOS.
 To complete the articles you'll need to provide:

 • the official name of your new SMLLC